sncfl/netex/README.md

 # CFL NeTEx Profile

-This workspace brings together all elements of the **CFL NeTEx Profile**, designed to harmonise and structure the modelling of timetable data used within CFL.
+This repository brings together all elements of the **CFL NeTEx Profile**.
-The profile is based on the CEN standards (NeTEx, Transmodel) while reflecting CFL’s operational requirements.
+Its purpose is to document and structure the modelling of timetable and real-time data used within CFL, based on the CEN standards (NeTEx, Transmodel) and adapted to Luxembourg’s operational needs.

 ---

 ## Structure

-This repository contains two main areas :
+The repository is organised into two main areas:

 ### `documentation/`
-This folder contains all documentation related to the Luxembourg profile, structured into thematic subdirectories:
+Contains all written material related to the Luxembourg profile.

-- **00_introduction/**
-  General principles
-  Cross-cutting rules
-  Data organisation
-  Conventions
-  Publication principles

-- **01_specifications/**
-  Detailed content of the CFL profile, including:
-  - definitions of the modelled entities
-  - structural rules
-  - naming conventions
-  - modelling constraints
-  - rules applying to timetable and real-time data (NeTEx and SIRI)
-  - upcoming extensions (accessibility, fares, new modes)

-This content will be published progressively according to the timeline of the various work packages.
+The content is structured as **numbered Markdown files**, each describing a specific topic (general principles, data organisation, stops, timetable, accessibility, real-time components, etc.).

+Two subfolders provide supporting material:

+- **`media/`** — images and visual assets used in the documentation
+- **`diagrams/`** — diagram source files and exported figures

+The documentation is updated progressively as the profile evolves.

 ### `examples/`
-This folder hosts practical XML examples illustrating the modelling rules defined in the documentation, such as:
+Contains practical XML examples illustrating how the modelling rules are applied.
+These examples may include:

 - baseline deliveries
 - timetable updates
 - bikebox modelling
-- other examples aligned with future extention of the scope
+- other examples added as the scope expands

-These examples serve as reference material for implementers and internal CFL teams.
+They serve as reference material for implementers and internal CFL teams.

 ---

 ## Governance

-The content of this repository reflects the modelling work carried out as part of the **CFL NeTEx Profile** initiative.
+The content of this repository reflects the modelling work carried out for the CFL NeTEx Profile.

-Questions, clarification requests, and proposals for improvements can be submitted via the repository’s Issues.
+Questions, requests for clarification and improvement proposals can be submitted via the repository’s Issues.
-Decisions relating to profile evolution are discussed in dedicated working sessions and incorporated into subsequent releases.
+Decisions on profile evolution are discussed in dedicated working sessions and integrated into subsequent updates.

 ---

 ## Contributions

 ### Participation

-Anyone interested may:
+Contributors may:

 - ask questions
-- suggest improvements
-- report inconsistencies
+- signal issues or inconsistencies
+- propose improvements
-- propose content evolutions
+- suggest content evolutions

-Discussions take place primarily through Issues.
+Discussion takes place primarily through Issues.

 ### Branches

 - **main**
-  - README
+  - README and general information
-  - minor fixes (spelling, grammar, small clarifications)
+  - minor edits (formatting, spelling, clarifications)
-  - light structural or formatting adjustments
+  - light structural adjustments

 - **next**
-  - substantial evolutions
+  - substantial updates
-  - new sections
+  - new chapters
   - major reorganisations
-  - significant updates to the profile
+  - significant content additions

 ### Branch synchronisation

-- **Frequency** : monthly
+- **Frequency**: monthly
-- **Responsible** : repository maintainer
+- **Performed by**: repository maintainer
-- **Scope** : merging `main` into `next` for minor updates and structural alignments
+- **Scope**: merge changes from `main` into `next` to keep both branches aligned

 ---

 ## Technical maintenance

-Technical maintenance of the repository (folder organisation, file structure, path consistency) is handled by the team responsible for the CFL profile.
+Technical maintenance (structure, links, file organisation) is handled by the team responsible for the CFL profile.
-The functional content is based on the analyses performed within the project and aligned with the NeTEx/SIRI standards.
+The functional content is based on the modelling work conducted within the project and follows the NeTEx and SIRI standards.